JackSzwergold/Writing/memories/Being Dragged to See the Pharaoh.md

-## Being Dragged to See the King
+## Being Dragged to See the Pharaoh
-### About the Time my Brother Got Tickets to See the King Tut Exhibit at the Met and How He Dragged Me Along
+### About the Time my Brother Got Tickets to See the King Tut Exhibition at the Metropolitan Museum of Art in 1979 and How He Violently Dragged Me Along

 By Jack Szwergold